hot-meal/javascript-best-practices/README.md

 **[⬆ top](#introduction)**

-## Modularize - functions should do one thing only
+## Modularise - functions should do one thing only

-This is a general programming good. practice.
+This is a general good practice.

-Using functions that do one job at a time makes it easy for other developers to understand and change your code without having to read through all the code to work out what code block performs what function.
+It makes it easy for other developers to understand and change your code without having to read through all the code.

-This also applies to creating utility functions for common tasks.

-If you find yourself repeating same thing in several different functions then it is time to create a generic helper function instead, and then reuse that function where it is needed.
+If you find yourself repeating same thing in several different functions then it is time to create a generic utility function instead, and then reuse that function where it is needed.

 **Bad:**